 What is the difference between a Solved ticket and a Closed ticket?

-Tickets are solved first and then after they maintained their solved status for a predefined amount of time, they are moved to closed.
+Tickets are set to Solved first and then after a pre-defined amount of time will move to Closed status.
 The major differences between solved and closed tickets are the following:

-Note: You can create a workflow that allows you to manually close tickets, see How can I manually close a ticket?
+Note: You can create a workflow that allows you to manually close tickets, see the article: How can I manually close a ticket?
 [Video].

-Zendesk Support comes with an automation called Close ticket 4 days after status is set to solved that gives end users four days to respond to a solved ticket before the ticket moves to closed status.
-You can set this automation to run anywhere between 1 hour and 28 days but the best practice is to close a ticket after 3-5 days.
+By default, Zendesk comes with an automation called Close ticket 4 days after status is set to solved that gives end users four days to respond to a Solved ticket before moving the ticket to Closed status.
+You may adjust this automation to run anywhere between 1 hour and 28 days but the best practice is to close a ticket after 3-5 days.

 For more information on the other ticket statuses, see the article: About open vs. pending and on-hold tickets and why you should care